Indianapolis Employment Lawyers

 If you believe your rights at work are being violated by an employer or coworker, do the following:

 - Document Everything – Take notes during meetings that could be used as contemporaneous record evidence, and journal events or communications that relate to the mistreatment.
-While you may feel compelled to record audio, video, or take photos, you should be cautious of your employer’s policies for doing so.
+While you may feel compelled to record audio, video, or take photos, you should be cautious of your employer’s policies.

 - Make a Formal Complaint – Make your complaint about how you’re being treated clearly known.
 It’s best to do so in writing and specifically state that you feel the treatment is unlawful discrimination or retaliation .